sjdoepker/sjdoepker/README.md

-### Hi, I'm Sam Doepker!
+### hey, i'm sam doepker

-- Computer Science @ UChicago 🐦
+- computer science @ UChicago 🐦
-- Site Reliability Engineering (SRE) Intern @ Cboe
+- prev: Site Reliability Engineering (SRE) intern @ Cboe
-- Chicago, IL 🗺️
+- chicago, IL 🗺️

 You can find some of my various projects elsewhere on my Github profile.
 If you have any questions about them, let's chat!
-I'm always open to talk about building things and solutions to problems (or, if you just need someone to discuss your D&D game with, I'm also up to hear about it).
+I'm always open to talk about building things and solutions to problems.

 Connect with me!
 - My website: <a href=sjdoepker@github.io>sjdoepker.github.io </a>
-- Email me at <a href=sjdoepker@uchicago.edu>sjdoepker@uchicago.edu</a>
+- Email me at <a href=sjdoepker@gmail.com>sjdoepker@gmail.com</a>
 - <a href=https://www.linkedin.com/in/sjdoepker/> sjdoepker</a> on LinkedIn

 My skillset: